minuspatra/us-retail-insights-dashboard/README.md

 Tools used:VSCode, Microsoft Excel, Pandas & Matplotlib python libraries.

 Key Insights of the Project:
-Revenue peaks in April and December, likely due to seasonal shopping trends.\n Dallas and New York are the top-performing cities in terms of sales revenue.
+Revenue peaks in April and December, likely due to seasonal shopping trends.
+Dallas and New York are the top-performing cities in terms of sales revenue.
 Electronics and Kitchen categories contribute the most to sales revenue.
 Amazon Pay and PayPal are the most preferred payment methods among customers.